cryptohack/ctf_archive/README.md

    - The files within `release_files` will be those which you want shared with the players
    - Files in this directory which are also on the server must be symlinked.

-For an example of a dynamic challenge to copy, see: [ICC CTF: ed25519](https://github.com/cryptohack/ctf-archive/tree/main/icc2022_ed25519-magic).
+For an example of a dynamic challenge to copy, see: [ICC Athens: ed25519](https://github.com/cryptohack/ctf-archive/tree/main/icc2022_ed25519-magic).